 Downtown Reykjavik: Exploring Reykjavik City Center

 Fancy a trip downtown?
 Can we come too?
-The exciting Reykjavik downtown area is easy to explore by foot, with a range of activities to suit everyone’s taste.
+The exciting Reykjavik downtown area is easy to explore on foot, with a range of activities to suit everyone’s taste.

 You may have heard of 101 Reykjavik from the 2000 Icelandic comedy film of the same name.
 101 is actually the zip code for the oldest part of Reykjavik city center, serving as a nickname for the center of town.
 Home to Iceland’s cultural elite and an ever-increasing number of hotels and guesthouses, 101 Reykjavik is famous for its multicolored small houses and narrow streets.

 Whether you fancy tasting the traditional Icelandic cuisine, dining out in some of the capital’s top-quality restaurants, or experiencing Reykjavik’s food scene on a budget, you’ll find something in this brilliant city for you.

 If you want to eat like a local, Icelandic lamb is a must.
 Often roasted or stewed, Icelandic lamb is sourced fresh from the hills and pastures of the country’s interior.
 For dairy lovers, you can’t beat Icelandic ice cream.
 The creamy, yogurt-like delicacy of Skyr is another must-try for those who want the authentic Icelandic experience.